-Emmy Levens is a Partner at Cohen Milstein and a member of the firm’s Antitrust practice group.
-With over a decade of experience, Ms. Levens has particular expertise in complex antitrust litigation, class actions, and appellate litigation.
-She also plays a central role in helping the Antitrust practice evaluate potential cases and Chairs the firm’s Summer Associate Committee.
+Emmy Levens is a partner at Cohen Milstein and a member of the firm’s Antitrust and Public Client practices.
+Ms. Levens has particular expertise in litigating large, high-profile complex litigation, class actions, and appellate litigation involving anticompetitive, consumer fraud, and environmental justice claims.

 Currently, Ms. Levens is litigating the following notable matters: